 Lindsey Wilson College's financial aid program offers a variety of federal, state, and institutional funds.
-Financial aid packages may include grants, loans, and student employment.
-Scholarships may also be awarded to students based on their financial need and/or academic achievement.
+Financial aid awards may include grants, loans, and student employment.
+Scholarships may also be awarded to degree-seeking students based on their financial need and/or academic achievement.
 Applications for admission will be reviewed for scholarship eligibility.
 All financial aid programs administered through the College require acceptance for admission to the College and completion of the Free Application for Federal Student Aid (FAFSA).
-Students who complete these requirements by November 1 receive priority.
+Students who complete these requirements and, if necessary, the verification process by November 1 receive priority.
 Applications submitted after that date will be subject to availability of funds.
 Each applicant will be notified of financial aid eligibility.
 Awards will be made to qualified students until funds are depleted.
 Students who are not eligible for federal programs due to default status or drug-related charges or who are rejected by the federal government for other reasons will not be eligible to receive any financial assistance.